Route inbound for every brand you run

-Pick the single highest-volume inbound source — usually a contact form or the "info@" inbox — and wire that all the way through.
-The value comes from never dropping a lead from that source, not from covering every channel on day one.
+Pick the single highest-volume inbound source for one brand — usually a contact form or the “info@” inbox — and wire it all the way through on that brand's own accounts.
+Then clone the project for the next brand.

-When a new lead arrives on the website form, pull the contact and company context, score it against my qualification checklist, create or match the CRM record, post a short summary to the team channel, and draft a first reply that I can review before sending.
+When a new lead arrives on a brand's form, pull the contact and company context, score it against my qualification checklist, create or match the CRM record, post a short summary to the team channel, and send a first reply from that brand's account — checking with me before the first message to a brand-new contact.

-- Detect the new lead across forms, inbox, chat, and calendar.
+- Detect the new lead across forms, inbox, chat, and calendar — inside the right brand or client project.

-- Pull context: company, role, prior touches, page that converted them.
+- Pull context: company, role, prior touches, and the page that converted them.

 - Score against simple, written qualification rules — not a black box.

-- Create the CRM record, assign owner, and post to the team channel.
+- Create the CRM record, assign the owner, and post to the team channel.

 - Website contact and demo forms